Gur-e-Amir: Architecture

 The entrance portal to the Muhammad Sultan ensemble is richly decorated with carved bricks and various mosaics.
 All the extensions of Ulugh Beg's time are attributed to the architect Muhammad ibn Mahmud from Isfahan.

 Inside the mausoleum – deep niches and diverse muqarnas decoration.

+The western minaret, one of two surviving out of the original four, showcases Timurid-style architecture.
+Both minarets flank the entrance portal and are independent of the main structure (mausoleum), serving to emphasize the grand scale and importance of the complex.

 Outwardly, the Gur-e Amir Mausoleum is a one-cupola building.
 It is famous for its simplicity of construction and for its solemn monumentality of appearance.
 It is an octahedral building crowned by an azure fluted dome.
 The exterior decoration of the walls consists of the blue, light-blue and white tiles organized into geometrical and epigraphic ornaments against a background of terracotta bricks.
 The dome (diameter – 15 m (49.21 ft), height – 12.5 m (41.01 ft)) is of a bright blue color with deep rosettes and white spots.
 Heavy ribbed fluting gives an amazing expressiveness to the cupola.

 During the reign of Ulugh Beg a doorway was made to provide an entrance into the mausoleum.

 Inwardly, the mausoleum appears as a large, high chamber with deep niches at the sides and diverse decoration.
 The lower part of the walls covered are by onyx slabs composed as one panel.
 Each of these slabs is decorated with refined paintings.
 Above the panel there is a marble stalactite cornice.
 Large expanses of the walls are decorated with painted plaster; the arches and the internal dome are ornamented by high-relief papier-mâché cartouches, gilded and painted.

 The ornate carved headstones in the inner room of the mausoleum merely indicate the location of the actual tombs in a crypt directly underneath the main chamber.
 Under Ulugh Beg's government a solid block of dark green jade was placed over the grave of Tamerlane.
 Formerly this stone had been used at a place of worship in the Chinese emperor's palace, then as the throne of Duwa (a descendant of Genghis Khan) in Chagatay Khanate.
 Next to Tamerlane's grave lie the marble tombstones of his sons Miran Shah and Shah Rukh and also of grandsons Muhammad Sultan and Ulugh Beg.
 Tamerlane's spiritual teacher Mir Said Baraka, also rests here.

 History

-Erected on the initiative and at the expense of Timur in 1404, this masterpiece of Islamic architecture of the Timurid era occupies an important place in the history of world Islamic architecture.
+Erected on the initiative and at the expense of Timur in 1404, this masterpiece of craftsmanship from the Timurid period occupies an important place in the history of Islamic architecture.
 The main architect of the mausoleum was Muhammad ibn Mahmud Isfahani, a native of the Iranian city of Isfahan.